indigoUan/ScarletEnginePublic/README.md

 ## [hxCodec 2.6.1](https://github.com/polybiusproxy/hxCodec) (C++ targets only)
 This library is for rendering videos.
 As of Scarlet Engine version 0.0.0.1, the version of hxCodec MUST be 2.6.1.
-Check the [log](https://github.com/indigoUan/ScarletEngineData/blob/main/compilation-requirements-log.md) for past versions.
+Check the [log](https://github.com/indigoUan/ScarletEngineData/blob/main/compilation-requirements-log.md) for past engine versions.
 You can install hxCodec by running the following command.
 ```bash
 haxelib install hxCodec 2.6.1